 For businesses, this amount to making the most of a captive audience and allowing an open-ended discussion to inform innovation.
 Market research ahead of launching a new product can help drastically improve the chances of success.

-As a consumer, you know your frustrations very well, and you know what limitations your products entail and how you would like to overcome them.
+As a customer to business, you know your frustrations very well, and you know what limitations your products entail and how you would like to overcome them.
 Sharing this information for free is charitable, but you can look for opportunities to be rewarded for your feedback.

 If you’re a business, you can consider using marketing tools that rely more on consumer interaction, including market research to inform co-creative innovation, customer feedback channels that allow for endorsement and recommendation, a dialogue with customers through social media that establishes relationships with influencers, and having a healthy mix of positive and constructive reviews, which help both endorse and optimize the business.

-As a consumer, you can start to think of yourself as wielding more power than you ever have before.
+As a consumer in this C2B business model, you can start to think of yourself as wielding more power than you ever have before.
 You can directly affect the sales of a company with your review, which means you have a responsibility to treat them seriously.

-I’ll leave you with a final thought from Facebook’s Ad VP, who says that C2B messaging is a ‘tremendous opportunity’ for business.
+With this, I’ll leave you with a final thought from Facebook’s Ad VP, who said that C2B messaging is a ‘tremendous opportunity’ for business.
 Why?

 Consumers are being put first, time and time again, by businesses.
-While this does increase consumer power and leverage over a business, it also increases the success a business can experience, by making purchases easier and more instinctive than ever before.
+While C2B marketing does increase consumer power and leverage over a business, it also increases the success a business can experience, by making purchases easier and more instinctive than ever before.